Last Updated on December 15, 2020.

 2. They Prioritize and Say “No”

-One of the biggest secrets of moms who have it all together is they know when to say “no”.
+One of the biggest mom hacks is to know when to say “no”.
 But to really use this strategy, you must first understand your priorities.
 Ask Yourself: What’s really important to you and your family?
 What tasks and activities do you find fulfilling?
 What are the things that need to be done to achieve your goals?

 Make a list.
 And keep it visible!
 A vision board can also be helpful.
 Any chore, responsibility, or activity that doesn’t align with your priorities should be nixed.
 No exceptions!